 2.1.
 The model

 Consider a population of N individuals, each possessing a cultural trait g represented by an integer, and a payoff signal p that varies at each time-step and is a function of g.
-We assume that neither g nor p affects the reproductive fitness of the agents (i.e. N is held constant), and that transmission is inter-generational occurs synchronically rather than sequentially (i.e. transmission).
+We assume that neither g nor p affects the reproductive fitness of the agents (i.e. N is held constant), and that transmission occurs after all individuals expressed their payoff-signal. .
 At each discrete time-step, t, all individuals undertake the following:

 Expression of the payoff-signal: a payoff signal pi is emitted by each individual as a random draw from a normal distribution with mean gi and standard deviation σ.
 We assume that σ is equivalent for all values of g.